OWASP/www-chapter-italy/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## 2021 Local News
-- We are planning the next OWASP Italy Day  28th April 2021 and other 2 meetup meeting, stay tuned!
+- We are planning the next OWASP Italy Day 28th April 2021 and other 2 meetup meetings, stay tuned!
 - Everyone is welcome to join us at our chapter meetings.

 ## OWASP-Italy Day - 28th April 2021